Environmental impact of the Russo-Ukrainian war

 The Russian invasion of Ukraine has led to ongoing widespread and possibly serious and long-term environmental damage.
 The Ukrainian government, journalists and international observers describe the damage as ecocide.

 Explosions inflict toxic damage along with physical destruction.
 Every explosion releases particles of toxic substances such as lead, mercury and depleted uranium into the environment.
 When ingested, explosives like TNT, DNT, and RDX, cause illness.

 Fights in heavily industrialised areas may lead to technological disasters, such as spills of tailings and fuel, that poison vast territories not only in Ukraine, but also in Europe and Russia.
 Destroyed buildings may release carcinogenic dust that remains hazardous for decades.
 Heavy metals and chemicals may penetrate underground waters and poison water sources, killing life in rivers and water bodies.
 Destruction of civil infrastructure has already left more than four million people without access to clean drinking water.
 Soils in some areas of military conflict are no longer fit for agriculture, because plants draw up and accumulate the pollutants.

 War also increases the risk of nuclear accidents.
-Power shortages at nuclear plants and fights in the vicinity of stations may result in disasters such as Chernobyl and Fukushima.
+Power shortages at nuclear plants and fights in the vicinity of stations may result in disasters with impacts similar to Chernobyl and Fukushima.
 Military emissions of reach hundreds of million tonnes and undermine the goals of the Paris Agreement.

 More than 12000 km2 of Ukraine's nature reserves have become a war zone.
 Populations of rare endemic and migrant species have already suffered great losses, and birds have been forced to abandon nests and change their usual migration routes.
 The efforts of decades-long conservation projects have been ruined.

 Estimating the total environmental damage inflicted by the war is not possible until it ends.
 According to preliminary data, it will take Ukraine's nature at least 15 years to recover.